The Hughleys

-The Hughleys is an American sitcom that aired on ABC from September 22, 1998 to April 28, 2000 and on UPN from September 11, 2000 to May 20, 2002.
-It starred comedian D. L. Hughley as the main character, Darryl Hughley, and Elise Neal as Yvonne, his hard-working wife, who move their family from the inner city to suburban Los Angeles.
+The Hughleys is an American television sitcom that aired on ABC from September 22, 1998 to April 28, 2000 and on UPN from September 11, 2000 to May 20, 2002.
+It was co-created by comedian D.L.
+Hughley and Matt Wickline and starred comedian Hughley as the main character, Darryl Hughley, and Elise Neal as Yvonne, his hard-working wife, who move their family from the inner city to suburban Los Angeles.

 Plot summary

 The show starred D. L. Hughley as the main character, vending machine salesman Darryl Hughley.
 Elise Neal portrayed Darryl's wife Yvonne.
-Former Living Single co-star John Henton portrayed the couple's best friend Milsap from the "old neighborhood", who often visited the family and helped them out (much resemblance to Willona visiting James and Florida on Good Times).
+Former Living Single co-star John Henton portrayed the couple's best friend Milsap Morris from the "old neighborhood", who often visited the family and helped them out (much resemblance to Willona visiting James and Florida on Good Times).
 Ashley Monique Clark portrayed Darryl and Yvonne's 12-year-old daughter Sydney, and Dee Jay Daniels portrayed their 10-year-old son Michael; both children sometimes acted out and sometimes caused complete chaos.
 Michael's best friends included Ronnie (Preston Wamsley), Otto (played by Connor Matheus in Seasons 1 and 2, then Ian Meltzer in Seasons 3 and 4), and Miles (Martin Spanjers).

-The show's initial plot involved successful vending-machine business owner Darryl Hughley moving his family from a South Los Angeles ghetto to West Hills, a predominantly white neighborhood in the San Fernando Valley.
+The show's initial plot involved successful vending-machine business owner Darryl Hughley moving his family from a South Los Angeles ghetto to West Hills, a predominantly white neighborhood in the San Fernando Valley and move on up wealthy neighborhood.
 Darryl and his family try to adjust to living in an all-white area while trying not to forget who they are and where they came from.
 Darryl and Yvonne befriend their new neighbors, Sally and Dave, who are Darryl's polar opposites.
 The story has many racial themes that are usually comedic as Darryl makes fun of other races, especially his white and Korean neighbors.

 Cast and characters

 Marietta DePrima and Eric Allan Kramer played Dave and Sally Rogers, a friendly, wholesome suburban white couple.
 Marla Gibbs played Darryl's happy-go-lucky mother Hattie Mae opposite Ellis Williams as his father Henry.
 Telma Hopkins portrayed Yvonne's mother, Paulette Williams, and Sherman Hemsley portrayed Yvonne's father, James Williams, who thought of Darryl as a "jackass".
 Patricia Belcher appeared as Aunt Jessie Mae Hughley, and Adele Givens portrayed Yvonne's older sister Shari Williams, Darryl's wisecracking, backtalking, evil sister-in-law.

-The show spent two seasons on ABC.
-In its first season, it followed Home Improvement, but was canceled when ABC decided to revamp its TGIF lineup.
-UPN picked up the show in the fall of 2000 and it aired in the Monday night lineup along Moesha, The Parkers and Girlfriends.
-While The Parkers and Girlfriends had improved ratings, The Hughleys aired its series finale after its fourth season.